puppeteer/recorder/README.md

 > :warning: This is still work in progress

 > Puppeteer is a Node.js library which provides a high-level API to control Chrome or Chromium over the [DevTools Protocol](https://chromedevtools.github.io/devtools-protocol/).
-Puppeteer runs [headless](https://developers.google.com/web/updates/2017/04/headless-chrome) by default, but can be configured to run full (non-headless) Chrome or Chromium.

-This repository allows recording Puppeteer scripts by interacting with the browser:
+This repository allows you to record Puppeteer scripts by interacting with the browser.

+To start a new recording:

 ```bash
 npx @puppeteer/recorder [url]
 ```

-will start a new browser in which every interaction with the page will be recorded and printed to the console as a script runnable via puppeteer. __For now, this will download Chromium every time again.
+Every interaction with the page will be recorded and printed to the console as a script, which you can run with puppeteer.
+__For now, this will download Chromium every time again.
 This has to be addressed on the puppeteer side.
-For a workaround, follow the steps from _Setup_ below.__
+As a workaround, build this package locally (see [Setup](#setup)).__

 ```js
 const {open, click, type, submit} = require('@puppeteer/recorder');